peteamiri/Tutorials/Programming_Languages/Python/readme.md

 ## Raising Exceptions
 Raising exceptions in Python is a way to signal that an error or exceptional condition has occurred during the execution of a program.
 You can raise built-in exceptions or create your own custom exceptions to handle specific error scenarios.
-Here's how to raise exceptions in Python with extensive examples:
+Here has how to raise exceptions in Python with extensive examples:

 ### 1. Raising Built-in Exceptions: